 The results compared to the rooting powder were just as good.
 The liquid rooting hormone could be sprayed making the application process easier.

-When you dip your cuttings in the solution, let them stand in it for about five seconds so that the product will soak into the plant tissues a little bit.
+When you dip your cuttings in the solution, let them stand for about five seconds so the product can penetrate the plant tissues slightly.

 Plant your cuttings right away.
 If you leave them exposed for too long before planting, they may die of thirst.